bcgov/castor/R/apps/flex_cloud/README.md

 ![](inst/app/img/generate-token.png)

 When the token is created, it will be visible in the list of tokens.
 Copy the new token (it won't be shown again for security reasons).
-It now needs to be added in `.Renviron` file in the root directory of the FLEX repo, with the key name `DO_PAT`.
+It now needs to be added in `.Renviron` file in the root directory of the `castor` repo, with the key name `DO_PAT`.
 The format of this assignment in `.Renviron` is:

     DO_PAT=actual_token_pasted_here